TRAVELABROOD.COM.AU

 Glaumbær

 Almost across the top of Iceland, we drove through Sauðárkrókur and weren't in the least bit interested in stopping.
 Sauðárkrókur is the town where Australian writer Hannah Kent spent 12 months on exchange.
-Hannah's first book, Burial Rites, won many awards and is now being made into a movie starring Jennifer Lawrence.
+Hannah's first book, Burial Rites, won many awards and has been made into a movie starring Jennifer Lawrence.

 Stykkishólmur is not unlike Siglufjörður in that it is predominantly a fishing town with nicely painted buildings.
 A nice place to stretch our legs and have some hot chips, before heading on to Ólafsvík via Kirkjufell.

-Ólafsvík was the first village in Iceland to receive a commercial licence from the King of Denmark in 1687.
-At one point, commercial vessels sailed between Ólafsvík and Denmark and the village was one of the larger trading ports in Iceland.
+Ólafsvík was the first village in Iceland to receive a commercial license from the King of Denmark in 1687.
+At one-point, commercial vessels sailed between Ólafsvík and Denmark and the village was one of the larger trading ports in Iceland.

 Apart from the bakery, there wasn't a lot to see in this old fishing port.
 The campground was located near the Rjukandi power plant.
 We parked on higher ground to be a little away from the powered sites and toilets and it proved to be worthwhile, as we had the most horrendous storm with wild winds blowing the RV about during the night.
 When we awoke the next morning all those that had pitched their tents on the flat land were flooded.